96yrlee/Covid-19InfoApp/README.md

 The MIT license is used - if you want to use this app or improve it, go ahead.
 Credits to disease.sh for the free API, which provides all the data.

+Note: Google and Apple both forbid individually made covid-19 apps, and rightfully so - profitteerin, misinformation, etc are legit worries.
+Best to leave that to official Orgs.
+So, if for some reason you actually want to use this, you'll need to get android studio to build and upload the app.